ZKTKZ/shopify-challenge-2021/README.md

 /photos/show

-## Design
+## Overview
 - The app follows the MVC paradigm.
 I used this challenge as an opportunity to learn Ruby on Rails, and so it is the language of choice.
 User authentication is managed by Okta SSO, and Cloudinary is used as a CDN.
-- Originally intended to build pure backend, with corresponding Postman collection.
-[But Postman and Okta compatibility is an open issue](https://github.com/postmanlabs/postman-app-support/issues/2646), hence I created a very primitive HTML view
-- /index and /search JSON views rerndered with JBuilder
-- API versioning with namespaces

-## Overview
+ActiveRecord Sessions enable a user's login state to be tracked across different pages in the application.
 ### Tests
 Unit tests for models and controllers are in their respective subfolders within '/test'